Skip to Main Content

 • Checkmark

-Exclusive sign-up bonuses: Hotel cards regularly offer lucrative welcome offers or sign-up bonuses for new cardholders who meet the spending requirements within a specified period, usually three months.
+Exclusive sign-up bonuses: Hotel cards regularly offer lucrative welcome offers or sign-up bonuses for new cardholders who meet the spending requirements within a specified period.

 • Checkmark

 Earn extra points: A co-branded hotel card will likely offer a higher-than-average rewards rate compared with a general travel card.
-You could earn up to 10 points per dollar spent on eligible hotel purchases, and in some cases more.
+You could earn up to 10 points per dollar spent on eligible hotel purchases and even more in some cases.

 • Checkmark

 Special perks and status: Late check-in, complimentary breakfast and room upgrades are fairly standard across co-branded hotel credit cards.
-Many hotel cards also offer expedited pathways to elite status, which comes with even more perks.
+Many hotel cards also offer expedited pathways to elite status with even more perks.

 Cons